Blepharoplasty (Eyelid Surgery): Procedure, Risks & Cost

 As one increases in age, you will experience changes in almost all aspects of your body.
 Changes around your eyes are one of them.
 A growing age causes the formation of fat or excess skin around the eyes that may lead to droopy eyelids.

-Blepharoplasty is a procedure done to correct the defects, deformities, and disfigurations of eyelids.
-This procedure in layman language is also known as eyelift surgery.
-Blepharoplasty surgery involves removing the excess skin or fat around the eyelids and giving them an appearance like they have been lifted.
+If you are searching for blepharoplasty meaning, it is a procedure used to correct the defects, deformities, and disfigurations of eyelids.
+This procedure, in layman’s language, is also known as eyelift surgery.
+Blepharoplasty surgery involves removing the excess skin or fat around the eyelids through eye extra skin removal and giving them an appearance as if they have been lifted.

 Blepharoplasty is helpful in more than one way.
 Excessive droopy eyelids not only make you look older but also affect your vision.
 Going through this surgery can solve both these problems.
 Blepharoplasty can be done on both upper and lower eyelids – only the approach and incisions taken are different.